sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-02-19-jesus-would-not-have-honored-his-mother-of-purity-if-he-failed-to-preserve-her-from-original-sin.md

 ---
 published: true
-title: Jesus would not have honored His Mother of Purity if he failed to preserve her from original sin
+title: Jesus would not have honored the Mother of Purity if he failed to preserve her from original sin
 archiveSlug: thegloriesofmary00liguuoft
 archivePage: '353'
 bookSlug: the-glories-of-mary